Emil2468/DeepLearningCounting/README.md

 pip install <path-to-repository>
 ```
 Afterwards the package can be accessed by calling `dlc` from the command line.

+## Terminology
+In the following I will use the terms tile, frame and patch.
+A tile is a satellite image.
+Within some tiles selected areas are annotated, meaning the trees within that area are annotated, each such area is called a frame.
+Since frames are not of consistent size, and some frames are very large, smaller patches of for example $256 \times 256$ pixels are fed to the model at a time, each of these are called a patch.

 ## Demo
 The package comes in handy in 4 different steps of the pipeline, preprocessing, training, evaluation and prediction.
 The demo assumes that folder `/home/dataset/` has the following structure
 ```